labmus-ufrj/Animove/docs/docs/processing/adults-tracking.md

 # Adults Tracking

 Pre-process the input video to make it suitable for Trackmate analysis.
 The steps include image inversion, as Trackmate algorithm recognizes white spots in a dark background.
-Substracts the background and  adjusts brighness and contrast.
+Uses Top-Hat processing to substract the background and adjusts brightness and contrast.
+The plugin also make a substack with 3 frames interval and opens the TrackMate plugin.
+The TrackMate tutorial can be found in https://imagej.net/plugins/trackmate/tutorials/getting-started

+--8<-- "input-video.md"

+--8<-- "output-file.md"

+--8<-- "output-formats.md"

+--8<-- "start-end-frame.md"

+--8<-- "preview.md"

 <!--
 run("Invert", "stack");